darrenkjr/LivingEBG_PCOS_DatabaseCoverage/README.md

 # Assessing the Coverage of PubMed, Embase, OpenAlex and Semantic Scholar for Automated Single Database Searches in Living Guideline Evidence Surveillance : A Case Study of the International PCOS Guidelines 2023

 This project is designed to retrieve and process scientific article data from various APIs including OpenAlex, Semantic Scholar, and PubMed.
-The data and code allows replication of our automated retrieval and analyses as part of our paper: "Assessing the Coverage of PubMed, Embase, OpenAlex and Semantic Scholar for Automated Single Database Searches in Living Guideline Evidence Surveillance : A Case Study of the International PCOS Guidelines 2023"
+The data and code allows replication of our automated retrieval and analyses as part of our paper: "Assessing the Coverage of PubMed, Embase, OpenAlex and Semantic Scholar for Automated Single Database Searches in Living Guideline Evidence Surveillance : A Case Study of the International PCOS Guidelines 2023, Currently under review"

 ## Installation